 Opening elements in the editor

 You can open the elements shown in the Bean Validation tool window in the editor.
 To do that, select the element of interest and press F4.

-To open the elements which are the "leaves" of the tree (i. e. the ones at the bottom of the hierarchy), you can also use a double click.
+To open the elements which are the "leaves" of the tree (that is, the ones at the bottom of the hierarchy), you can also use a double-click.